dewitjin/balanceTrackerApp/README.md

 ## Contributors

-The best way to reach me is via my Email at dewi.tjin@gmail.com.
+The best way to reach me is via my Email at dewi.tjin + @ + gmail.com.

 If you would like to contribute please fork the repo and I will review code.